 Whatever remains is that happiness comes from within.

 I had to narrow down where to look for happiness.
 It took a long time, and I was very stubborn.
 But somehow, that struggle was necessary.
 It helped make me more certain when I did admit that happiness was – and is – within me all along.

-You might already know this to be the case for yourself as well.
+You might already know this to be the case for yourself.
 Search your heart.
 You know it to be true.
-You are the source of your own happiness.
+You are the source of your happiness.

 Granted, that might be an unpopular idea.
-If you’re well aware of the fact that you’re in control of your own happiness, then you won’t be as susceptible to certain influences around you.
-You might not buy things you don’t need.
+If you’re well aware that you’re in control of your happiness, you won’t be as susceptible to certain influences.
+You might only buy things you need.
 You might not take advantage of others.
-And you might not fall prey to the divide and conquer mentality.
+And you might avoid falling prey to the divide-and-conquer mentality.

-If you accept responsibility for your own happiness, you take control of your life.
-If you do that, you won’t see an overwhelming supply of possessions to be the answer.
-To the best of your ability, you won’t make other people’s lives worse on your quest to make yours better.
-And you won’t see separation between yourself and those who appear to be different than you.
+If you accept responsibility for your happiness, you control your life.
+If you do that, you won’t see an overwhelming supply of possessions as the answer.
+To the best of your ability, you won’t make other people’s lives worse on your quest to improve yours.
+And you won’t see a separation between yourself and those who appear to be different than you.

-You’ll open up the possibility of having a minimal amount of possessions because you’re secure in yourself.
+You’ll open up the possibility of having minimal possessions because you’re secure in yourself.
 You’re already happy.
-You’ll help to make other people’s lives better, and that will help make your own life better at the same time.
+You’ll help make other people’s lives better, which will help make your life better at the same time.
 And you’ll be a part of the solution, an essential element of humanity working together and living together in harmony.

-As you accept that happiness comes from within and as you live from that awareness, you can see that happiness is available anywhere and everywhere.
-All at the same time.
+As you accept that happiness comes from within and live from that awareness, you can see that happiness is available anywhere and everywhere, all at the same time.

-Yes, that can be quite the adjustment to make, but so be it.
-The alternative is so much worse.
+That can be quite the adjustment, but the alternative is so much worse.
 Instead, you could be stumbling around in the darkness looking for yourself.
 Really.
 You are the light, and you’re looking for yourself.
-Until you admit that you are happiness, you’ve got the light turned off.
-Or hidden.
+Until you admit that you are happiness, you’ve got the light turned off or hidden.